 “A creative and unique media kit can help you build credibility in the eyes of the brand and help grab their attention,” McConnell says.
 Plus, having one handy can save you time when pitching potential partners.
 “It puts off a credible image of your influencing capabilities and starts off the negotiations at the right time.”

 Be sure to include your bio, engagement analytics and reach and samples of your work.
 Including testimonials is a good practice, too.
-Balance the information and the design (sites like Canva have good templates), but most importantly, make sure it reflects your personal brand and vision.
+Balance the information and the design, but most importantly, make sure it reflects your personal brand and vision.